om1014/Apple-Vision-Pro/README.md

 ## Description

 This project is mainly based on concepts of JavaScript.
-It uses librariries like GSAP, GSAP ScrollTrigger, LocomotiveJS along with Canvas HTML.
+It uses libraries like GSAP, GSAP ScrollTrigger, LocomotiveJS along with Canvas HTML.

 ## Getting Started